Amendment 4 undoes segregationist "Jim Crow" laws aimed at disenfranchising African Americans, a victory for compassion and second chances.

 Scholars have debated just how big the impact of Amendment 4 would be on elections in Florida.

-Earlier this month, Tampa Bay Times/Miami Herald analysis found that 52 percent of people who lost their voting rights last year were registered Democrats and 33 percent had no party affiliation.
+Earlier this month, a Tampa Bay Times/Miami Herald analysis found that 52 percent of people who lost their voting rights last year were registered Democrats and 33 percent had no party affiliation.
 Just 14 percent belonged to the GOP.

 But experts point out that convicted felons often struggle to reintegrate into society after being released, and face poverty and unemployment on the outside.
 That puts them into a category of people who don't register at the same frequency as others, much less actually cast ballots.